shigeru22/osuscorerank-server/docs/1-codebase.md

     ```

 3. Duplicate `.env-template` at the root folder and rename it as `.env`.
 4. Open `.env` and modify the values in square brackets.
 The file provides documentation for those.
-5. Start the database server, and run this command to synchronize the database with the provided schema.

-    ```shell
-    $ npx prisma db push
-    ```
+For more detail of each variables, head to [Environments](9-environments.md) section.

-6. Run the API server in development mode using this command.
+5. Run the API server in development mode using this command.

     ```shell
     $ npm run dev